Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Richard Baxter, the Puritan preacher who lived with chronic bodily illness, said, “I preach as though I ne’er should preach again, and as a dying man to dying men.”

-All Christians should have a good understanding about death and dying.
-They should be able to say what they believe about death like the church fathers and like Paul and the other biblical figures.
+All Christians should have a better understanding of death and dying.
+They should be able to say what they believe about death like the church fathers and like Paul and other biblical figures.